rwilliams/jrubywiki/CallingJavaFromJRuby.md

 Gotchas
 -------

-JRuby automatically binds the following names in the context of a class to the top-level Java packages: com, org, java, javax.
+JRuby automatically binds the following names in the context of a class to the top-level Java packages: com, org, java, javax, javafx.
 This means that you can reference these packages without having to explicitly require or import them.
 This takes effect for all Ruby classes in an application where a `require 'java'` appears.
 This binding takes place in precedence to the classes *method_missing* handling.

 If you do not want this behaviour for a specific class, you can undefine it for that class.
 Here's an example that will execute identically under Ruby and JRuby: